ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

   can push matching alerts into TheHive automatically.
-Wazuh's integration is scoped to only forward alerts matching `rule_id 5763` — this is what keeps TheHive's Alerts queue limited to genuine brute-force detections instead of every log line the manager processes (see Section 6.1).
+Wazuh's integration is scoped to only forward alerts matching `rule_id 5763` — this is what keeps TheHive's Alerts queue limited to genuine brute-force detections instead of every log line the manager processes.

 ---